-If the parents and emergency contacts cannot be contacted the Head of School will be consulted.
+If the parents and emergency contacts cannot be contacted the Principal will be consulted.
 If put in an impossible situation where the child is at risk, staff will act appropriately and may need to come into some level of physical contact in order to aid the child.